 - Tell the person who is grieving why their loved one was special to you and mention a memory you have of them

 - If you know the bereaved person well, make a genuine offer of help.
-It is usually better to say exactly what you can do, whether it’s a practical thing like delivering meals or emotional support like spending time with them whether they want to talk or not.
+It is usually better to say exactly what you can do, whether it’s a practical thing like delivering meals or emotional support.
 Make sure you follow up on your offer with a phone call or message to let them know you really want to help.

 You might find a few words are all you need, to let them know you care.
 Especially if the card already has a printed message or you don’t know the bereaved very well:

 - With heartfelt condolences